Notes on the Geography of New Zealand: Kaikoura

 The Kaikoura Peninsula, seen from the north.

 A closer look.
-There's lots of seafood available here, including fresh abalone.
+There's lots of seafood available here, including abalone.

 The Fyffe House, a remnant of a whaling station established in 1842.
-Back then, everybody hated whales.
-The wing on the left housed the cooper, kept busy making barrels for sperm-whale oil.
+Back then, everybody wanted to kill sperm whales.
+The wing on the left housed the cooper, kept busy making barrels for whale oil.
 The house sits on a foundation of whale bone.